Looking to MIG weld some mild steel?

 1. Is there a data label on the tank?
 Does that data label say it’s for Argon CO2 gas?

 2. Is the Argon CO2 tank you’re looking at within its testing dates?
 If you’re not sure what I am talking about.
-Or your don’t know how to read the test dates take a look at this document.
+Or you don’t know how to read the test dates take a look at this article.
+“Gas Cylinder Date Stamps.”

-Because a tank that is outside it’s testing date will need a test before you can get it filled.
+Because a tank that’s outside it’s testing date will need a test before you can get it filled.
 And you don’t want to find your tank fails testing.

 3. When looking at a second user tank.
 Is the tank in good condition?
 No rust.
 Particularly on the bottom.
 Do the valves work?